George Logothetis: Personal life

 two sons and two daughters.
 Nitzia, a psychotherapist, is a descendant of a Greek shipping family and grew up in England.
 She has a psychology degree from Brown University, an MSc in child development from the University of London, and an MA in counseling for mental health and wellness from New York University's Steinhardt School of Culture, Education, and Human Development.
+In May 2025, Nitzia was awarded an Honorary Doctorate by the University of West Attica.
 She and George created the Seleni Institute, a non-profit devoted to maternal psychological and physical care.